upscaled-dev/behave-vsc-extension/README.md

 ## Extension Compatibility

-This extension is designed to work alongside other VS Code extensions.
-Here are recommended configurations for different setups:
+This extension is designed to work alongside other VS Code Gherkin extensions.

 ### Recommended Configuration with Cucumber (Gherkin) Full Support